Skip to content

 At Earthseed, the principles of permaculture—working in harmony with natural ecosystems—are not only used to cultivate food but also to nurture a space for education and healing.
 Through hands-on workshops, “U-pick” harvesting, training programs, and retreats, the farm equips people with skills to grow food sustainably, tend to the earth, and become more resilient in the face of climate challenges.

-Waverley Street’s Jared Blumenfeld spoke with Thomas for his podcast, Podship Earth, about her vision.
+Waverley Street’s Jared Blumenfeld spoke with Thomas about her vision for his podcast, Podship Earth.

 Blumenfeld: How did you make the decision to look for a farm that could be Earthseed?